top of page

 Ventricular fibrillation

-1 milliamp = 0.001 of an amp - As an example, a Toyota Prius high-voltage battery can deliver 100 -150 amps for short bursts
+1 milliamp = 0.001 of an amp - As an example, a Toyota Prius high-voltage battery will discharge at 50 amps to provide instant power

 The Picture above is of a Toyota battery module which has cracked open during use, causing an isolation fault with an electrolyte leak